 Scholarly Writing Resources

 For a small fee, select UMass Boston English MA students offer copy editing services.
-More information and online submission can be found here.

 Project Editors and Writing Coaches

 OFD provides a list of editors, but does not endorse any particular project editors or writing coaches.
 We recommend that you read Tips for Selecting an Editor for advice on selecting an editor.